Kid-friendly Museums and Attractions

 Bentonville, Arkansas, is about a 2-hour drive from Tulsa.

-If you want to get out of town, get into nature AND have a cultural experience, head to Crystal Bridges Museum.
 Located approximately two hours from Tulsa, Crystal Bridges Museum has 3.5 miles of hiking trails winding through their grounds in the Ozark Forest, in addition to fabulous art exhibits and family friendly programing.
 Visit their website to see a list of upcoming events.

 1009 Museum Way, Bentonville